 1. Stocks of our participant t-shirts and vests are limited.
-We will endeavour to meet every request, however in the event that the size requested is not available we will send an alternative size based on availability.
+We will endeavour to meet every request, however in the event that the size or fit requested is not available then we will send you an alternative based on availability.

 2. All participants understand that any products distributed by CRUK at an Event are subject to availability and may be withdrawn or substituted if necessary.